mchorse/emoticons/README.md

 A: No, because I have no time/skill to make cool tunes for every emote, and if I use the original audio that would be illegal.
 However, you can replace the sounds in Emoticons' jar.
 Keep in mind that these sounds are going to loop.

 **Q: I saw emotes were used in a Minecraft client.
 Are they allowed?**
 A: Before January 18th, 2022, only [Badlion Client](https://client.badlion.net/), [Lunar Client](https://www.lunarclient.com/), [Crystal Client](https://crystalclient.net/), and a couple of other purchased a license to use my work in their software for profit.
-Other clients were doing that illegaly (like kraft rise and kristalix clients).
+Other clients were doing that illegaly (like craftrise and kristalix clients).

 **Q: Can I use this code in my Minecraft client?**
 A: Read the license, and make a conclusion on your own.